Barbra Streisand

 With sales exceeding 150 million records worldwide, Streisand is one of the best-selling recording artists of all time.
-According to the Recording Industry Association of America (RIAA), she is the second highest-certified female artist in the United States, with 68.5 million certified album units.
-Billboard ranked Streisand as the greatest female artist on the Billboard 200 chart and the top Adult Contemporary female artist of all time.
-Her accolades include two Academy Awards, 10 Grammy Awards including the Grammy Lifetime Achievement Award and the Grammy Legend Award, five Emmy Awards, four Peabody Awards, the Presidential Medal of Freedom, and nine Golden Globes.
+According to the Recording Industry Association of America (RIAA), she is the second-highest certified female artist in the United States, with 68.5 million certified album units.
+Billboard ranked Streisand as the greatest solo artist on the Billboard 200 chart, as well as the top Adult Contemporary female artist of all time.
+Her accolades span ten Grammy Awards, including the Grammy Lifetime Achievement Award and the Grammy Legend Award; nine Golden Globe Awards; five Emmy Awards; four Peabody Awards; two Academy Awards; the Screen Actors Guild Life Achievement Award; and the Presidential Medal of Freedom.

 Early life

 Family

-Streisand was born on April 24, 1942, in Brooklyn, New York City to Diana Ida (née Rosen; 1908–2002) and Emanuel Streisand.
+Streisand was born April 24, 1942, in Brooklyn, New York City, to Diana Ida (née Rosen; 1908–2002) and Emanuel Streisand (1908–1943).
 Her mother had been a soprano in her youth and considered a career in music, but later became a school secretary.
-Her father was a high-school teacher at the same school, where they first met.
+Her father was a high school teacher at the same school, where they first met.
 Streisand's family is Jewish.
-Her paternal grandparents emigrated from Galicia (modern-day Poland and Ukraine) in the Austro-Hungarian Empire and her maternal grandparents from the Russian Empire, where her grandfather had been a cantor.
+Her paternal grandparents emigrated from Galicia (modern-day Poland and Ukraine) in the Austro-Hungarian Empire, and her maternal grandparents from the Russian Empire, where her grandfather had been a cantor.

 In August 1943, a few months after Streisand's first birthday, her father died at age 34 from complications from an epileptic seizure, possibly the result of a head injury years earlier.
-The family fell into near-poverty, with her mother working as a low-paid bookkeeper.
+The family fell into near poverty, with her mother working as a low-paid bookkeeper.
 As an adult, Streisand remembered those early years as always feeling like an "outcast", explaining, "Everybody else's father came home from work at the end of the day.
 Mine didn't."
 Her mother tried to pay their bills but could not give her daughter the attention she craved: "When I wanted love from my mother, she gave me food," Streisand says.

-Streisand recalls that her mother had a "great voice" and sang semi-professionally on occasion.
-During a visit to the Catskills when Streisand was 13, she told Rosie O'Donnell, she and her mother recorded some songs on tape.
-That session was the first time Streisand ever asserted herself as an artist, which also became her "first moment of inspiration".
+Streisand recalled that her mother had a "great voice" and sang semi-professionally on occasion.
+In a 2016 interview with Rosie O'Donnell, Streisand recounted that when she was 13, she and her mother recorded some songs on tape during a visit to the Catskills.
+That session was the first time Streisand ever asserted herself as an artist, which also became her "first moment of inspiration."

-She has an older brother, Sheldon, and a half-sister, singer Roslyn Kind, from her mother's remarriage to Louis Kind in 1950.
+She has an older brother, Sheldon, and a younger half-sister, singer Roslyn Kind, from her mother's remarriage to Louis Kind in 1950.